The Guild (web series): Season 3 (2009)

-To end the Axis's harassment of Bladezz, Codex and Zaboo track down the Anarchist Valkyrie at his job, where is he playing the game on company time.
-After they take away some of his character's possessions and threaten to expose him, Valkyrie tells them where and when the next Axis of Anarchy meeting will take place.
-Vork returns after regaining his confidence to lead and, with Codex, reassembles the Guild to challenge the Axis at the Internet café where they planned to have a group raid.
+Codex and Zaboo track down the Anarchist Valkyrie at his job in an attempt to end the Axis' harassment of Bladezz, where is he playing the game on company time.
+After taking away some of his character's possessions and threatening to expose him, Valkyrie tells them where and when the next Axis of Anarchy meeting will take place.
+Vork returns after regaining his confidence to lead and, with Codex, reassembles the Guild to challenge the Axis at an internet cafe where they planned to have a group raid.
 The battle begins, but both sides lose members quickly.
 Some of the Knights die in-game when their real-life problems manifest: Clara's husband shows up, angry that she is playing the game; Riley destroys Zaboo's computer for not meeting her demands.
 Clara tells her husband that they are going to have another child and he forgets about their argument and redeems himself in the eyes of the guild by helping Clara kill the Anarchist Kwan in game.
 Zaboo breaks up with Riley, who then proceeds to make out with Venom.

 Finally, only Codex is left to face off Tink and Axis leader Fawkes (Wil Wheaton).
 After Codex makes Bladezz apologize to Tink, Tink decides that the Axis members are even bigger jerks than she can stand and lets Codex kill her in-game.
 Codex, in a hallucinatory conversation with her game character, musters the courage to defeat Fawkes.
 The Knights welcome Tink back into the guild, and Bladezz makes tentative peace with the Axis member who seduced his mother.
 Fawkes invites Codex for drinks; she initially refuses but, in a twist ending, wakes up in bed with him the next morning.